 Benthem Crouwel Architects designed a residential complex in the Nádraží Žižkov area in Prague: a unique concept that offers its residents a functional, modern and private home with the luxury of access to urban amenities, abundant green space and neighborhood activity: the best of both city and nature.

-The jury was impressed by the compelling architecture and the variety of apartments, that accommodates the client’s request to cater to a large spectrum of potential residents.
+The compelling architecture and the variety of apartments accommodates the client’s request to cater to a large spectrum of potential residents.
 It was, however, the inspired concept to integrate a large, 1-hectare central park into the project that convinced them.
 By placing the apartment buildings right at the edges of the plot, a large space opens up in the middle.
 This space becomes the green heart of the project: open to both residents and locals from the adjoining neighborhoods, it functions as a communal space for people to connect, relax, and enjoy the outdoors.
 A biodiverse environment where local species and plants can thrive, free of cars and noise pollution, it’s a highly valuable addition to the area.

 Residence Nádraží Žižkov is an excellent example of user-centered design, and gives its residents highly functional apartments, privacy within a community, and a lush, welcoming green park right at their doorstep.

 To fully facilitate the complex; we created space for restaurants, retail units and a supermarket.
 Food and beverage facilities are clustered around the square at the entrance of the park creating a lively plaza, inviting visitors from the surrounding area in.